sini/nixkraken/docs/src/guides/theming.md

 > [!NOTE]
 >
-> See [GitKraken's official theme documentation](https://help.gitkraken.com/gitkraken-desktop/themes) for further details.
+> See [GitKraken's official theme documentation][gitkraken-themes-doc] for further details.

 ### Create a theme